Canola field in the Swan Valley

 I attended Brandon University (2014-2018) in Brandon, Manitoba where I completed an honours degree majoring in mathematics and computer science.
 I had the privilege of working with Chenkuan Li and Gautam Sriviastava on the use of generalized functions to define fractional derivatives and integrals and location prediction of Twitter users during the solar eclipse of 2017 respectively.

 I then moved out west where I completed a Master's of Science in computer science at the university of British Columbia.
 Working with the wonderful Will Evans in the Bioinformatics, Empirical, and Theoretical Algorithmic (BETA) lab , my thesis pertained to an improved competitive factor for a path finding problem related to the Watchman Route problem in computational geometry.

 I also enrolled in courses that covered topics including human-computer interaction, artificial intelligence, machine learning, and advanced algorithms.
 My favorite part of my time as a graduate student was assisting students learn various topics as a teaching assistant for several courses.

 In August 2021 I joined the BCCDC Public Health Lab as a software developer to assist with the creation of PLOVER, a web application that assists in the tracking of various lab data.
 The biggest feature was the monitoring of COVID19 samples - from PCR testing to whole genome sequencing results PLOVER assists with the interactions between the provincial health authorities and lab technicians.

 Wedgemount lake near Whistler

 When I can get away from my computer I like to spend my time outside walking, cycling, and hiking in the mountains with friends.
 These are great opportunities for me to practice my amateur photography skills (check out my Instagram or the images on this site.)
+I've recently dusted off my rugby boots and joined a local Vancouver team, the East Van Scribes (would highly recommend!)
 In the winter time I also snowboard and ski!